-Select a "permitted" vapor retarder for the interior side of frame walls based on the Climate Zones as outlined in IRC Table R702.7(2), paying attention to footnotes and other table references:
+Select a "permitted" vapor retarder for the interior side of frame walls based on the Climate Zones as outlined in IRC Table R702.7(2), paying attention to footnotes and other table references.
+In Climate Zones 4-8, no interior vapor retarder is required where complying with Table R702.7(5).